razi-rais/blockchain-workshop/zk-SNARKs/ReadME.md

 You are going to use ZoKrates, a tool that help you with setup, generation of the proof, and creation of verification contract in solidity.

+  Note: Make sure to use Ethereum Testnet like Rinkeby or similar for the excercise.
+Other test enviroments like ganache,truffle(develop) and Remix JavaScript VM may ran into issues you will deploy verifier.sol contract.

 ### Run ZoKrates in a Docker container
 ```
 docker run -it -w /home/zokrates/ZoKrates  rbinrais/zokrates:1.0 bash